Grilled White Potatoes

 1. Add the oil and sugar together and begin mixing on low speed.

-2. Then add the eggs, vanilla, honey, baking powder, and salt. continue on low speed.
+2. Then add the eggs, vanilla, honey, baking powder, and salt.
+Continue on low speed.

 4. Lastly, add the second cup of flour and continue on low speed until you have a nice batter.